JetBrains/teamcity-documentation/topics/configure-server-installation.md

 * __Recommended setting for large server__ (64-bit Java should be used): `-Xmx4g -XX:ReservedCodeCacheSize=640m`.
 These settings should be suitable for an installation with up to two hundreds of agents and thousands of build configurations.
 Custom plugins might require increasing the value defined via the `Xmx` parameter.
 * __Maximum settings for large-scale server__ (64-bit Java should be used): `-Xmx10g -XX:ReservedCodeCacheSize=640m`.
 Greater values can be used for larger TeamCity installations.
 However, generally it is not recommended to use values greater than `10g` without consulting TeamCity support.

-Starting from TeamCity 2022.04.4, the `ReservedCodeCacheSize` attribute has the `640m` default value for all server installations.
+The `ReservedCodeCacheSize` attribute has the `640m` default value for all server installations.

 If an `OutOfMemory` errors occur or you consistently see a memory-related warning in the TeamCity UI, it means you need to increase the setting to the next level.